harshit-2300/iiit-page/README.md

-This is the second theme which we are developing.
+This is the updated iiitdmj page